awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-basePath.md

 PUT /restapis/api_id?basepath=prepend
 ```

- will result in the following resources in the API:
+ results in the following resources in the API:
 + `/`
 + `/a`
 + `/a/b`